mazar-farran/hdc_firmware/USAGE.md

 --live Output message responses to stdout.
 --verbose 0 quiet, 1 error (default), 2 warn, 3 info, 4 debug (outputs things like rssi and radio configurations) These messages are logged to stderr.
+--input-path directory to watch for commands, defaults to /tmp/lorawan --output-path directory to write responses to, defaults to /tmp/lorawan, though the systemd service sets it to /mnt/data/lorawan

 # Scripts